In final argument, Dylann Roof does not ask jury to spare life

 “I still feel like I had to do it,” Roof said.
 Holding on to his racist beliefs, he said: “Anyone who hates anything in their mind has a good reason for it.”

-Jurors will begin deliberations Tuesday afternoon and their decision must be unanimous.
+Jurors began deliberations about 1:30 p.m.
+Tuesday and their decision must be unanimous.
 If they are unable to agree, a life sentence is automatically imposed.

 Every juror looked directly at Roof as he spoke to them for about five minutes.
 A few nodded as he reminded them that they said during jury selection they could fairly weigh the factors about whether he should get life in prison or the death penalty.
 He noted only one of them had to disagree.